 In general, Florida employees will be covered for workers’ comp benefits.
 The exceptions to this may include the following:

 - You are a maritime or railroad worker

 If the latter two apply, there are separate programs available.
 If you don’t know whether you are eligible, you can always ask a Palm Beach Gardens workers’ comp lawyer.
-In the event you do not qualify for workers’ comp, there may be special underinsured programs.
+In the event you do not qualify for workers’ comp, there may be other legal options available.
 It might also be true that negligence was a factor, and in this case, you may be able to file a personal injury claim for compensation.

-An employee on the other hand, has legal rights regarding job protection, works a set number of hours a week, are paid a regular wage, receive benefits, have taxes withheld by their employer, their work schedule is wholly dictated by their employer.
+An employee, on the other hand, has legal rights regarding job protection, works a set number of hours a week, is paid a regular wage, receives benefits, has taxes withheld by their employer, their work schedule is wholly dictated by their employer.
 Full-time employees receive even more protections, such as severance, workers’ comp, anti-discrimination protections, and they have more job security.

 Workers’ Comp Undocumented Workers